Golden Globe winner '1917' leaks onto the internet

 1917, from director Sam Mendes, is set during the First World War and filmed to look as if it is a single take.
 It stars George MacKay, Dean-Charles Chapman, Mark Strong, Andrew Scott, Colin Firth and Benedict Cumberbatch.

-The reviews for the movie have been great, and on the back of those and its Golden Globe successes (Best Motion Picture -- Drama, and Best Director for Sam Mendes, the movie is currently the number one film in the US and the UK, making its leak all the more devastating for Universal Pictures and everyone involved in its production.
+The reviews for 1917 have been great, and on the back of those and its Golden Globe successes (Best Motion Picture -- Drama, and Best Director for Sam Mendes) and ten Oscar nominations, the movie is currently the number one film in the US and the UK, making its leak all the more devastating for Universal Pictures and everyone involved in its production.

+1917 wasn't the only new film to be leaked today -- screeners for Richard Jewell, A Hidden Life, Color Out of Space, Dark Waters, and Queen and Slim were all also made available online.